operator-framework/community-operators/docs/contributing.md

 ### Packaging format

+Your Operator submission can be formatted either following the `packagemanifest` or the newer `bundle` format.
+The former allows to ship your entire Operator with all its versions in one single directory.
+The latter allows shipping individual releases in container images.
+Both are supported but mixing of formats within a single Operator is not allowed.
+You need to decide for one or the other for your entire Operator listing.

-Your Operator submission will be formatted as a `package` which is a directory named after your Operator, containing a history of all the released versions of your Operator in so called `bundles`.
-A released version of your Operator is described in a `ClusterServiceVersion` manifest alongside the `CustomResourceDefinitions` of your Operator.
+In general a released version of your Operator is described in a `ClusterServiceVersion` manifest alongside the `CustomResourceDefinitions` of your Operator and additional metadata describing your Operator listing.

 #### Create a ClusterServiceVersion